AndresGarciaEscalante/Object_Detection/README.md

 </p>

 It is importart to analyze the dataset before performing the cross validation step, for this reason we need to know the classes distribution over the entire dataset.
-In the project we used 100 tfrecords, and from which we found the following information:
+In the project we use 100 tfrecords, and from which we found the following information:

 <p align="center">
   <img width= 500 src="images/EDA/Class_Distribution.PNG">